GTBitsOfGood/bog-analytics/README.md

    3. Next.js App: `http://localhost:3000/`

 If you make any changes to the packages, you may need to rebuild the images.
 To do this, append `--build` to the above docker compose up command.
-The first build and subsequent rebuilds will take longer rerunning the container.
+The first build and subsequent rebuilds will take longer than rerunning the container.

 The Dockerized application will have live-reloading of changes made on the host machine.